ajm113/ncage-pools/README.md

 If you don't have Vagrant installed, I can't help you, but these awesome [website](https://www.vagrantup.com/) can!

+FYI, the `vagrant up` process can take a little bit.
+So while you wait for the site to boot.
+Open [Reddit](https://www.reddit.com/)!
+Maybe look around [/r/funny](https://www.reddit.com/r/funny/) to kill sometime or open [Netflix](https://www.netflix.com/)...

+This project was not indorsed by Reddit or Netflix, I thought you might want suggestions what to do while you wait.

 ## Style Guide

 ## Credits / Technologies